RescueSocial/Amber-Heard_Disinformation_Operations_Bots/- Study Case - Effects, Risks, Origins/ReadMe.md

 Far more can be interpreted from these folders and files.
 We are still researching, looking for reverse engineering of origins.
   - To understand the devestating effect of disinformation/influence operations, see the "<a href="https://www.scribd.com/document/498883211/Amber-Heard-vs-Johnny-Depp-Bots-21st-Century-Story">Amber Heard Book Background Study & Bots Story Case</a>" file to see what she used to represent, her causes, image, humanitarianism, as well as the situation now where you cannot see that anymore, since she's been destroyed and threatened.
-<br>Note - The description of the summary changes due to trying to confront, investigate, and interfere with the influence operation 2020/2021 onward.
+<br>- <i>Note - The description of the summary changes due to trying to confront, investigate, and interfere with the influence operation 2020/2021 onward.</i>

 This case example and study can be used with its texts for other studies on disinformation/influence, bots, domestic abuse, and private sector operations against women and those around them, often including their partners, businesses, nonprofits, and acquaintances.